jason1015-coder/scriptura/README.md

 A simple Qt-based text editor with project file browsing.

+** note: this project is at early development stage which expect bugs and occasional broken features **

 ## Features

 - **Project-based workflow**: Open a project directory to browse files